Energy Management PolicyDocument Ref: 5003-A-EnMS PolicyVersion 2.4 - Issue date: 28 September 2022

 - Complying with all legal and other requirements appropriate to Ark’s energy use, consumption and efficiency, including meeting all ESOS, CCA, UK ETS and EPR targets and reporting requirements;

 - Quantify our energy consumption (as kWh) and associated CO2 emissions, including indirect emissions, based on recognized international protocols.
 This will include indirect emissions from Grid electricity;

 - Relate energy to measure(s) of activity.
 The chosen metric for this is “power usage effectiveness” (PUE): the inverse ratio of total primary energy used by the IT equipment within the data centre v the primary energy consumed by the whole data centre facility”.
 PUE has been adopted for Climate-Change Agreements (CCAs) targets with UK Government;

-Meet our CCA targets; specifically, year-on-year PUE reduction targets (in comparison to our CCA baseline);
+- Meet our CCA (or equivalent) targets; specifically, year-on-year PUE reduction targets (in comparison to our baseline);

 - Identify and progress energy-saving projects that can be implemented across our estate to help meet targets, and actively seek new opportunities, by: